Exploring the Fragmentation of Wayland, an xdotool adventure

 Do you want to send keystrokes and mouse actions?

-Outside of Wayland, Linux has uinput which allows a program to create virtual keyboard and mouse devices and send actions using those, but it requires root.
+Outside of Wayland, Linux has uinput which allows a program to create, and use, a virtual keyboard and mouse, but it requires root permissions.
 Further, a keyboard device sends key codes, not symbols, which makes for another layer of difficulty.
 In order to send the key symbol ‘a’ we need to know what keycode (or key sequence) sends that symbol.
 In order to do that, you need the keyboard mapping.
 There are several ways to do this, and it’s not clear which one (Wayland’s wl_keyboard, X11’s XkbGetMap via Xwayland, or XDG RemoteDesktop’s ConnectToEIS which allows you to fetch the keyboard mapping with libei but will cause the confusing Remote Desktop access prompt).

 Window management is also quite weird.
 Wayland appears to have no built-in protocol for one program (like xdotool) asking a window to do anything - be moved, resized, maximized, or closed.

 I’m not alone in finding it very slow on the path to Wayland.
-Synergy only delivered experimental support for Wayland a year ago, 8 years after Fedora first defaulted to Wayland.
+Synergy only delivered experimental support for Wayland a year ago, 8 years after Fedora first defaulted to Wayland, and it only happened after GNOME and friends implemented this weird XDG Portal Remote Desktop thing plus libei which seemed to have landed in Xwayland around 2023-ish.